-Common Eligibility Test: Union minister Jitendra Singh said on Tuesday that the Common Eligiblity Test (CET) for the job aspirants will be conducted across the country from early 2022.
+Common Eligibility Test: Union minister Jitendra Singh said that the Common Eligibility Test (CET) for the job aspirants will be conducted across the country from early 2022.
 This special initiative of CET undertaken with the personal intervention of PM Narendra Modi for shortlisting and screening of candidates for the central government jobs was scheduled to take at the end of this year which is been delayed due to Coronavirus.
 He added, ” The NRA will conduct the CET to screen/shortlist candidates for jobs in the government sector for which recruitment is presently carried out through the Staff Selection Commission (SSC), Railway Recruitment Boards (RRBs), and the Institute of Banking Personnel Selection (IBPS),”.
+The Minister said this historic reform will provide a level playing field to all the candidates, regardless of his or her background or socio-economic status.
+There will also be a huge benefit to women and Divyang candidates and for those who find it financially unaffordable to appear for multiple tests by travelling to multiple Centres.

 What is the Common Eligibility Test?